 - Appeals related to academic suspension, course drops, or other catalog policies are handled by the Registrar's Office.

-- Concerns about an Associate Dean of Academic Affairs should go directly to the Vice President & Dean of the College.
+- Concerns about an Assistant Vice President or Associate Dean of Academic Affairs should go directly to the Vice President & Dean of the College.

 - Concerns by one student about another student should go directly to the Office of Student Affairs.